 Often, when people think of “sustainability,” they think about “protecting the environment,” but sustainability is also about protecting people.
 If we think about ourselves and our co-workers on a personal level, it’s clear that injuries and accidents are not sustainable.
 As part of our safety program in 2016, Covanta focused on the “Why?” behind safety: that is, our purpose, cause or belief that inspires us to work safely.
 In almost every case, our whys come down to protecting our tomorrow, for our colleagues, friends, families and communities.

 At Covanta, we believe that all accidents and injuries are preventable, not inevitable.
-We view safety and health as both a management responsibility and a personal responsibility: Our employees and contractors, through their awareness of hazards and their actions on the job, are the key determinants of our safety and health performance.
+Our employees and contractors, through their awareness of hazards and their actions on the job, are the key to our safety and health performance.

-We use peer mentoring and support and positive self-coaching as a key element in our safety programs.
-For example, when there is a near-miss injury, rather than taking punitive action, we focus on examining the behavior behind the event.
-Everyone benefits from a constructive analysis of the near miss, leading to greater awareness not only for the affected employee but the whole team.
+- Peer mentoring and feedback.
+Peer mentoring and support coupled with positive self-coaching are key elements of our safety programs.
+For example, when there is a near-miss incident, rather than taking punitive action, we focus on examining the behavior behind the event.

 - Guidance for Personal Safety (GPS).
 As part of the GPS program, all new Covanta employees literally wear green hard hats for their first year so that fellow employees can provide guidance on safe behaviors and protocols.

 - Tailgate Meetings.
 10-15 minute “Tailgates” are held weekly, at the beginning of shifts, and led by shift supervisors.
 Topics may include new processes, regulatory changes or some of the video or written resources developed by other Covanta employees.
 Tailgates help us keep our SHE focus day in and day out.